Y7EA/Raya/README.md

 ## Contact

-For any questions or feedback, please reach out to the at me.
+For any questions or feedback, please contact us.

 Thank you for your interest in the Raya App!